CASFRI/CASFRI/README.md

 3. ./workflow/03_flatCASFRI/**01_all_layers_same_row.sh** and ./workflow/03_flatCASFRI/**03_one_layer_per_row.sh** are used to produce the flat, denormalized VIEW versions of the translated tables.
 The resulting VIEWs are written to the casfri50_flat schema as MATERIALIZED VIEWs.

-4. ./workflow/04_produceHistoricalTable/**01_PrepareGeoHistory.sh** prepares the database before launching the historical table production process.
+4. ./workflow/04_produceHistoricalTable/**01_PrepareGeoHistory.sh** prepares the database before launching the geo-historical table production process.
 It will create the target table and split the whole geometric coverage into a grid for faster and more robust processing.
 The functions required by this process have first to be defined in the database by executing the ./helperfunctions/geohistory/geohistory.sql before running 01_PrepareGeoHistory.sh.

-5. ./workflow/04_produceHistoricalTable/**02_ProduceGeoHistory.sh** generates the historical table based on the "invList" variable using the TT_ProduceInvGeoHistory() SQL function.
+5. ./workflow/04_produceHistoricalTable/**02_ProduceGeoHistory.sh** generates the geo-historical table based on the "invList" variable using the TT_ProduceInvGeoHistory() SQL function.
 The resulting tables are written to the casfri50_history schema.

 6. ./workflow/04_produceHistoricalTable/**03_ProduceInventoryCoverages.sh** generates a set of tables with the inventories geographic coverage polygons simplified at different levels using the TT_ProduceDerivedCoverages() SQL function.
 The resulting tables are written to the casfri50_coverage schema.